 Mel and Brooke Ashland purchased the property in 2008 with the dream of developing the Campus as a place for business, community activity, with a restaurant.
 The Old School was once again the pride of Jacksonville.
 For over a decade, Hilary Kemmling’s Schoolhaus Brewhaus occupied the ground floor and hosted numerous Oktoberfests with thousands in attendance annually.

-In response to the government mandated closures in March 2020, the Schoolhaus Brewhaus created new menus, with new dining procedures put into place.
+In response to the government mandated closure in March 2020, the Schoolhaus Brewhaus created new menus and new dining procedures.
+In November 2020, the restaurant was mandated to close again.
+We wait restlessly to reopen!

 Today, the 7.5 acres of Bigham Knoll Crossing remains the heartbeat of Jacksonville.
 You are invited to visit this jewel of Southern Oregon, visit our dining options, or to plan your event.
 Spend a day back “in school” enjoying our unique history, playing mini golf or bocce ball, and spending time with your friends and family.